tmedwards/sugarcube-2/docs/core/macros.md

 * `v2.0.0`

-#### Notes:

-* The `$args` variable is used internally to store passed arguments and the full argument string.
-When a widget is called, any existing `$args` variable is stored for the duration of the call and restored after.
-This means that non-widget use of an `$args` variable is safe.  **NOTE:** This does have the effect that an `$args` variable external to a widget is inaccessible to it unless passed in as an argument.
-* The variables used in widgets are part of a story's variable store, so if temp/scratch variables are needed, care *must be* taken not to overwrite important story variables.
-Also, temp/scratch variables should normally be initialized or you could pick up a value from a previous execution.

 #### Arguments:

 * **`widgetName`:** The name of the created widget, which should not contain whitespace or angle brackets (`<`, `>`).
-If the name of an existing widget is chosen, the new widget will overwrite the older version.
-The names of existing standard macros are invalid widget names, so you cannot overwrite standard macros, and any attempts to do so will cause an error.
+If the name of an existing widget is chosen, the new widget will overwrite the older version.  **NOTE:** The names of existing macros are invalid widget names and any attempts to use such a name will cause an error.

+#### `$args` array-like object:

+The `$args` variable is used internally to store arguments passed to the widget—as zero-based indices; i.e., `$args[0]` is the first parsed argument, `$args[1]` is the second, etc—and the full argument string in raw and parsed forms—accessed via the `$args.raw` and `$args.full` properties.

+When a widget is called, any existing `$args` variable is stored for the duration of the call and restored after.
+This means that non-widget use of an `$args` variable is completely safe, though this does have the effect that an `$args` variable external to a widget is inaccessible to it unless passed in as an argument.

+Unless localized by use of the [`<<capture>>` macro](#macros-macro-capture), any story or temporary variables used within widgets are part of a story's normal variable store, so care *must be* taken not to accidentally either overwrite or pick up an existing value.

 #### Example: